Blackboard and Moodle are

 Formal Admission into the DCE Program

 Once you are at Concordia University Texas, you will need to be admitted to the Program.
-Applications should be submitted during the Spring application period.
+Applications should be submitted during the student's sophomore year.
 Program admission forms are available in the DCE office and as a writable PDF form under the Requirements for Full Admission below.

 Requirements for Full Admission (See the DCE Handbook for more details)